maslovalex/jaxrs-scalate/README.md

 MIKEPB JAX-RS Scalate Provider
 ------------------------------

-This package provides a JAX-RS provider and a Servlet filter to allow [Scalate views](http://scalate.fusesource.org/documentation/user-guide.html#Views) to be used to render POJO models as HTML pages.
+This package provides a JAX-RS provider to allow [Scalate views](http://scalate.fusesource.org/documentation/user-guide.html#Views) to be used to render POJO models as HTML pages.